Floor plan that follows your room

 Specific operational scenarios this studio shape runs into, and what Junocal does for each.

-Set up the course once with eight class instances, a fixed spot per client, and a single up-front payment with a swap allowance.
+Set up the course once with eight sessions, a fixed spot per client, and one upfront payment with a swap allowance.
 Beginners pick a reformer at signup and keep it for the full block.
-Refund-with-medical-doc rules sit on the course schema directly.
-No workaround over recurring classes.
+Refunds with a doctor's note are set on the course itself, so you decide the rule once and Junocal applies it.

 After two or three bookings to the same spot, Junocal suggests it as their default.
 They can still pick a different one, but the friction drops to near zero.
 For classical studios where consistent positioning is part of the practice, this matters.

 Yes.
-The scheduling primitives are the same; the defaults differ.
+The booking tools are the same; you just set them up differently.
 Classical-leaning studios typically run more privates and duets, want named-reformer booking, and use apparatus history per client.
 Contemporary studios typically run more group classes, use numbered spots, and put more weight on pick-a-spot for new clients.
 Both work on the same product — you choose the defaults during setup.

 Yes.
 They're two different service types with the same equipment requirement.
 Group classes set capacity by reformer count; privates set capacity to 1 (or 2 for duets, 3 for trios).
 Pricing, intake, and cancellation policy are all per-service.
 The schedule view shows both side by side.